wunnle/webpack-nested-ejs-templates/README.md

-# Webpack Boilerplate
+# Webpack Nested EJS templates
-Webpack 4 boilerplate uses webpack-dev-server, babel and sass loaders.
+Webpack 4 setup uses ejs-compiled-loader and HtmlWebpackPlugin together to make it possible to use nested EJS templates.

 ## Getting started